 Wind generated electricity is inherently variable, providing unique challenges to the electricity generating industry for provision of a supply to meet consumer demand (Netz, 2004).
 Backup power is required to accompany wind generation to stabilise the supply to the consumer.
 This backup power will usually be obtained from a fossil fuel source.
-At a high level of wind power peneration in the overall generating mix, and with current grid management techniques, the capacity for fossil fuel backup may become strained because it is being used to balance the fluctuating consumer demand with a variable and highly upredictable output from wind turbines (White, 2007).
-The Carbon Trust (Carbon Trust (Carbon Trust) (Carbon Tru
+At a high level of wind power penetration in the overall generating mix, and with current grid management techniques, the capacity for fossil fuel backup may become strained because it is being used to balance the fluctuating consumer demand with a repratibe and highly unpredictable output from wind turbines (White, 2007).
+The Carbon Trust (Carbon Trust)DTI, 2004) concluded that increasing levels of intermittent generation do not present major technical issues at the percentages of renewables expected by 2010 and 2020, but the UK renewables target at main can be considered to be insignificant and may be obtained from within the spare generating capacity of other power sectors (Dale et al, 2004).
+However, as the national supply from dower ones above 20%, without improvements in grid management techniques, emissions due to backup power generation may become more significant.
+The extra capacity needed for backup power generation is currently estimated to be 5% of the rated capacity of the wind plant if wind power contributes more than 20% to the national grid (Dale et al 2004).
+Moving towards the SG target of 50% electricity generation from renewable sources, more short-term capacity, with improved demand side management techniques, reinsions due to be recomment.
+However, grid management techniques, it is suggested that 5% extra capacity should be assumed for backup power generation if wind power contributes more than 20% to the national grid.
+At lower contributes, the capacity required for backup power generation generation generating generation generating generation generati